jonaspleyer/cellular_raza/paper.md

 In addition, they can describe growth, proliferation, death and many other cellular processes and should also accurately model cell lineage.
-These models live on the mesoscopic scale where the underlying complexity of the problem can often neither be fully attributed to intracellular or extracellular processes.
+These models live on the mesoscopic scale where the underlying complexity of the problem can often not be fully attributed to neither intracellular nor extracellular processes.
 Their applications include modeling of self-organization and emergent phenomena but they can also be used to introduce spatial effects into existing population-based models.